charlielobster/CUDA_NekRS/README.md

 Topology

-Once inside Ubuntu, create a folder called repos, and clone each tool in their respective folders.
+Once inside Ubuntu, create a folder called repos, and clone each tool into their respective subfolders.
 These tools need to be configured for CUDA support and built from source.

       mkdir repos
       cd repos